egoist/bili/README.md

 ## Why is this useful?

-I always repeat configuring the same thing for my front-end libraries which need to support `commonjs` and `umd` at the same time.
-With Bubleup you can simply run `bubleup --format umd --format cjs` to build for both, and it's fast!
+I always repeat the same configurations for bundling my front-end libraries.
+With Bubleup you can simply run `bubleup` to generate `commonjs`-format code and or append `--format umd` to generate `umd`-format code, and it's fast!
 You can even pass `--compress` to generate compressed file and sourcemap.

 ## Install